MaxChristmas/b2g-projet1-g3/INSTALL.md

 ### Required Elements 💻

-- Operationnal Linux hosts (we made this program using a VirtualBox infrastructure including 1 debian 12 and 1 Ubuntu 24.04) in **the same sub-net**.
+- Operational Linux hosts (we made this program using a VirtualBox infrastructure including 1 debian 12 and 1 Ubuntu 24.04) in **the same sub-net**.

 - A working **SSH system** between hosts.
 For help installing, check the SSH configuration below.